patrickheng/vuejs-webpack-boilerplate/README.md

 #### TECHNOLOGIES

 * VueJs
+* Vuex
 * EventEmitter
 * GSAP - TweenMax
 * Babel | ES2015
 * Webpack
 * ESLint
-* SASS
+* SCSS

 ##### EventManagerMixin

 EventManagerMixin handle Emitter events and DOM events easily.
-It will auto bind the context, and dettach the event when the component will unmount.
+It will auto bind the context, and dettach events when the component will unmount.

 If you want to use the EventManager mixin, you need to define emitterEvents / domEvents in your vue component like so :